PROFILE

 full government did not meet until mid-April,

-when UN peacekeepers(UNOCI) were in place to
+d'Ivoire, or UNOCI) were in place to provide

-provide security for rebel New Forces ministers.
+security for rebel New Forces ministers.
+On July

-On July 4, 2003, the government and New Forces
+4, 2003, the government and New Forces

 militaries signed an "End of the War"